stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

 {% endhighlight %}
 It’s a `dist` file since it has our JIRA credentials in it.
 In production and locally, you should have a copy of this file with your real username and password to be able to make it work.

 After all of these are created, be sure to add them to your dependencies config file.
-Expressive will throw a nice error back at you if you forget though.
+Expressive will throw an easy to understand error back at you if you forget though.

 # **Final Steps**
 We now have a working stack of middleware that receives, validates, and makes a query to JIRA.